JoelMarcey/rust-lang-spec/specification/arrays.md

 Array elements are stored contiguously in memory.

-Arrays can be mutable, insofar as their elements can change, but the size and type are always immutable.
+The size and type of an array are immutable; the elements of an array are immutable, too, unless the array is declared mutable.

 ## Array Type Specification